Electoral Commission (New Zealand): Previous incarnation

-For most business, the previous Electoral Commission consisted of four members – a President, a Chief Executive, the head of the Ministry of Justice, and the Chief Judge of the Māori Land Court.
+For most business, the previous Electoral Commission consisted of four members – a president, a chief executive, the head of the Ministry of Justice, and the chief judge of the Māori Land Court.

-Two additional members, one appointed by the Government and one by the Opposition, participate in the commission e.g. on the allocation of broadcasting funds.
-This participation is generally condemned by smaller parties, which claim that Labour and National unfairly monopolised funding.
-These additional members were removed by Labour in 2007 by the Electoral Finance Act; but the Act was repealed by National in 2009, with clauses of the EFA dealing with donation disclosure inserted into the 1993 Electoral Act.
+Two additional members, one appointed by the Government and one by the opposition, participated in the commission, e.g. on the allocation of broadcasting funds.
+This participation was generally condemned by smaller parties, which claimed that Labour and National unfairly monopolised funding.
+These additional members were removed by Labour through the Electoral Finance Act 2007 (EFA); but the Act was repealed by National in 2009, with clauses of the EFA dealing with donation disclosure inserted into the 1993 Electoral Act.